publishpress/PublishPress-Revisions/readme.txt

 == Changelog ==

+= 3.0-beta =
+* New revision submission mechanism: create a working copy first instead of editing existing post.
+Then submit as a Change Request before scheduling or publication
+* Adjusted Revision Queue filter captions
+* Permissions integration: revise_others_posts, revise_others_pages, etc. capabilties are equivalent to list_others capabilities in allowing uneditable items to be listed

 = 2.6.1 - 15 Jul 2021 =
 * Fixed : Pending / Scheduled Revisions could become disassociated from main post due to third party plugin interactions
 * Compat : Permissions - Specific Permissions were not applied for editing / approval of custom post types under some conditions